Project Manager vs Product Manager: What’s the difference?

 Communicating progress to stakeholders

 Project managers need to be a master of communication.
 We all know the saying ‘communication is key’ and it most definitely is central for successful projects.
 Project managers need to constantly communicate with their team members, skilled experts, product managers, and key stakeholders.
-They need to be able to quickly identify issues and mitigate risks as they arise within the project timeframe.
+They need to be able to quickly identify issues and mitigate risks as they arise within the project time frame.

 What is a Product Manager?

 Though product managers will execute similar tasks to project managers, their focus is fundamentally different.
-Product managers focus much more on the ‘what’ over the ‘how’.
+Product managers focus much more on the ‘what’ and ‘why’ over the ‘how’.
 This leads to a more long-term perspective and commitment to the progressive changes of customer needs.

 What are Product Managers Responsibilities?